 Line 9.
-All salaries and wages are included on line 9, except guaranteed payments to partners (shown on line 10).
-Frank lists \$29,350 on line 9.
+All salaries and wages are included here except guaranteed payments to partners (shown on line 10).
+Frank enters the \$29,350 wages paid to the partnership's employees.
 The partnership had no employment credits to reduce that amount.